Invisalign Cost: The Naked Truth and Money-Saving Tips on Invisalign as a Treatment Option, From the Experts

 When considering where to go when you’re ready to start clear aligner therapy, always choose an orthodontist, not a general dentist who does orthodontics.

-In addition, the cost for treatment is often much more expensive at a general dentist compared to an orthodontic office, just based on sheer volume of cases.
+In addition, the cost for treatment is often much more expensive at a general dentist compared to an orthodontic office, based on the sheer volume of cases.

 It costs an orthodontist much less to complete a case, which equals lower treatment fees and less money out of your pocket.

-Finally, always remember that Invisalign is just a tool in hands of the practitioner (doctor); if your doctor is not experienced enough, the aligner therapy will fail.
+Finally, always remember that Invisalign is just a tool in the hands of the practitioner (doctor); if your doctor is not sufficiently experienced, the aligner therapy will fail.
 Make sure your doctor is an orthodontist.